nest/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 Editing and creating pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To edit existing or create new `reStructuredText files<https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_, follow the steps below:
+To edit existing `reStructuredText files <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ or to create new ones, follow the steps below:

 1. You can edit and/or add ``.rst`` files in the ``doc`` directory using your editor of choice.